EtaletaiRecords/MusicVideoGenerator/README.md

 1. Analyses a .wav file (located in music/)
 2. Generates 3 seperate tempo and dynamically synced music videos out of random .mp4 videos located in videos/
-3. Combines them into one video located in output/
+3. Combines them through the use of overlay FX into one video located in output/
+4. Applies chroma shifting to the final product to make the videos bleed into eachother for contrast.

 ## What does "dyamically synced" mean?

-- Louder sections of your input song have a higher chance of faster / more intense visuals and vice versa
+- Louder sections of your input song have a higher chance of faster / more intense visuals and vice versa.

 ## What does it not do?

-- Generate music videos from thin air
+- Generate music videos from thin air.

 ## Where can I find sample videos to use?

+Royalty Free:
 - https://www.pexels.com/
 - https://pixabay.com/

+There are also a small selection of videos in this repo to allow you to test the program.
+These are from pexels.

 ## What is the ouput format?

-- 720p
+- Video is 720p, audio is 256kps AAC

 ## How fast is my song?
 What is my songs BPM?